bitwarden/help/_articles/faqs/org-faqs.md

 **A:** Use the **Hide Passwords** option in the **Access Control** section when adding new users or editing existing ones in order to hide a given Collection's passwords and hidden fields from them.
 For more information, see [Access Control](https://bitwarden.com/help/article/user-types-access-control/#access-control).

-### Q: Does an item I share with the Organization stay after I leave?
+### Q: Does an item I move to the Organization stay after I leave?

 **A:** It does!
 When a user shares an item with an Organization, the Organization takes ownership of the item.
 Even if the user leaves the Organization or deletes their account, that item will remain in the Organization Vault.